halBRY/CS528-Docs/index.md

 The data for the stars, their locations, their spectral types, and other information is found [here](https://github.com/astronexus/ATHYG-Database/tree/main/data/subsets).
 Data to link stars into constellations is found [here](https://github.com/Stellarium/stellarium/tree/master/skycultures/modern).

-Preprocessing for the data was done in R. You can access the R scripts [here](https://github.com/uic-evl/omicron-unity/releases/tag/v3.12.3).
-Generallu, the following processing was done:
+Preprocessing for the data was done in R. You can access the R scripts [here](https://github.com/halBRY/CS528-Docs/tree/main/DataPreprocessing).
+Generally, the following processing was done:
 * Drop stars without a spectral type, or (x,y,z) coordinate.
 * Calculate the (x,y,z) coordinate in "feet".
     * The (x,y,z) coords in the data are given in parsecs.
 If a parsec maps to one meter in Unity units, here the parsecs are treated as meters, and converted as such.